How Pilates Saved My Life: Exploring the Benefits of Pilates for Older Adults

 I have always been an active person – I love tennis, yoga, walking and biking.
 But then the age-related injuries and aches and pains made themselves manifest in my body.
 Tennis was over and, suddenly, I found myself crying in yoga class.
 “Hey!”
 I said to myself.
 “Yoga’s not supposed to make you cry!”

 You Have to Accept Your Body

 This required me to figure out a new strategy for fitness given my new difficulty in walking (a tightened adductor muscle) and searing nerve pain down my arm (years of tennis).

-Then, on top of all this, last fall, I had the misfortune of contracting chikungunya from a mosquito bite.
-I live in the tropics – Merida, Mexico to be exact.
+Then, on top of all this, I had the misfortune of contracting chikungunya from a mosquito bite.
+It happened back when I lived in the tropics – Merida, Mexico to be exact.
 Chikungunya is a mosquito-borne, dengue-related disease that affects the joints and muscles.
 As in: it causes tremendous joint pain and muscle pain.

 I could barely stand up and, when I did, I hobbled.
 I couldn’t open a jar of mayonnaise or screw off the top of the ketchup bottle.

 There is no medication for Chik V, as it’s called.
 Ibuprofen is prohibited.
 You have to just tough it out.
 So I was bedridden – or couch ridden – for three months.
 I entered in a period of great acceptance and meditation.